cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 The running containers are built upon a small unix image which are running NodeJs listening on specific ports.
 However it is also possible to create a session with the container using an interactive shell.
 Lets start a session within a container so we can see the kube-dns in action.

-1. Locate the account pod name and create a shell.
+1. Locate the cost pod name and create a shell.
     ```
     kubectl get pods
-    kubectl exec -it <pod-name> <account-pod-name> -- /bin/sh
+    kubectl exec -it <pod-name> <cost-pod-name> -- /bin/sh
     ```

 1. Now in your shell, execute the following: